-Pink is the leanest salmon.
+This is the leanest type of salmon.
 It has soft, bland, pink flesh that is usually canned.

-Fresh fish does not keep well and should be eaten within two days.
+Fresh fish should be eaten within two days.

-Smoked salmon is best when purchased at a counter where it is freshly cut.
+Smoked salmon is best when purchased at a counter where it's freshly cut.
 Vacuum-sealed packs of smoked salmon are good if they have been properly stored in transit, so buy from reputable grocers.